klaasnienhuis/MaproomDocumentation/docs/_sources/Settings.rst.txt

 Floating license
 ^^^^^^^^^^^^^^^^

 It's possible to purchase a floating license for bulk orders.
 For example if you want to use Maproom in a teaching environment or a large studio with many seats.
 A floating license doesn't add extra functionality.

-For more details on floating licenses go here: :ref:`floatinglicense`.
+A floating license works with a hosted license server.
+A single floating license can contain multiple seats.
+A user of maproom enters the product key as described above and activates it.
+This leases a single seat from the license.
+Closing maproom releases that seat.

+If for instance you have purchased 10 licenses, the server can hand out leases to 10 clients.
+If the 11th client requests a lease from the server, it's denied.
+The number of clients on the network is infinite but only 10 of these clients can lease a license at the same time.
+All other clients operate with a free license.

+A floating license can't be purchased from the shop yet.
+Get in touch with me at mail-at-klaasnienhuis.nl to set it up.

 Feature comparison
 ^^^^^^^^^^^^^^^^^^